 I’m not a woman who’s very good at talking about feelings but the longer I thought about my past 2 years, the tantrums, me throwing things at loved ones, the aggressive screaming when I wasn’t in control of my job, the stress I caused myself to have with my shops and a total neglect of my friends and social life I realized the doctors could be right.
 I am depressive.
 Yes.
 ME.

 I still can’t believe this because I still consider myself a very happy woman.
 But there definitely is a very dark side I have to fight and my body has to heal from – I have to admit – I don’t know what.

-i really have no idea what caused my MASSIVE hair loss and my disability to react like a normal human being in situations i considered difficult, the state of being physically weak and without power, and why i lost the ability to enjoy and embrace my beautiful and happy life. when did that happen? and why didn’t i realize this earlier? why did i break down and thought i wouldn’t survive one more day? i don’t know and have to find out.
+I really have no idea what caused my MASSIVE hair loss and my disability to react like a normal human being in situations I found difficult, the state of being physically weak and without power, and why I lost the ability to enjoy and embrace my beautiful and happy life.
+When did that happen?
+And why didn’t I realize this earlier?
+Why did I break down and thought I wouldn’t survive one more day?
+I don’t know and have to find out.

 So soon I will do as Heather did when she had the same problem.
 I’ll check into a hospital where they will check my mental health and – I guess – they will dig inside my soul and cause more break downs.
 I will be on medication and they will teach me to live a normal life again.
 Because nothing is normal anymore about my life.
 I can’t work in the office, I can’t plan my week ahead.
 Right now the daily life is about surviving every single day from hour to hour.
 I am not ashamed to go to hospital but actually looking forward to it.
 It’s my health and if I broke a leg I would go to a hospital as well and it would be fine and no one would dare to judge.
 The soul is a part of the body, too.